farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - `SWAY`: influence, charm, manipulate.
 - `FOCUS`: concentrate, calculate, mediate.

 All characters have actions they excel at, this is called being `SKILLED`.
+Characters are skilled in 3 `ACTIONS` in total.

-To decide which action your character is `SKILLED` at, you first choose a `KIT`.
+To decide which action your character is `SKILLED` at, you first choose a KIT.

-`KITS` are character presets that come with `2 SKILLED ACTIONS` and special `ABILITIES` that you can use to make powerful stunts.
+`KITS` are character presets that come with 2 `SKILLED ACTIONS` and special `ABILITIES` that you can use to make powerful stunts.

-Characters are skilled in `3 ACTIONS` in total.
-Your `KIT` is `SKILLED in 2`, but you get to decide what is the last action your character is skilled at.
+Once you’ve chosen a `KIT`, you get to decide what is the last action your character is skilled at.

 ## Hopes